Disney Channel (Portugal): History

 Unlike other versions of the channel throughout Europe, Disney Channel in Portugal never had any original productions produced and made in the actual country excluding a Portuguese version of Art Attack hosted by Pedro Penim, later hosted by Salvador Nery in its revival.
-In addition to this, Toon Disney, Playhouse Disney or any time shift variants of Disney Channel were never launched as channels in Portugal likely as a result of Portugal having a significant small population compared with those of the UK, France or Spain.
+In addition to this, Toon Disney, Playhouse Disney or any time shift variants of Disney Channel were never launched as channels in Portugal likely as a result of Portugal having a significant small population compared with those of the United Kingdom, France or Spain.

-A secondary Disney television channel would finally launch in Portugal as Disney Cinemagic on 1 October 2008, a premium channel dedicated to broadcasting for the most part Disney owned movies and some older Disney shows that had been discontinued from Disney Channel.
-It was also the first kids channel in Portugal to be available in high definition, with the HD feed launching at the beginning of 2009.
+A secondary Disney television channel would eventually launch in Portugal as Disney Cinemagic on 1 October 2008, a premium channel dedicated to broadcasting for the most part Disney owned movies and some older Disney shows formerly aired on Disney Channel.
+It was also the first children's channel in Portugal to be available in high definition, with the HD feed launching at the beginning of 2009.
 Like Disney Channel, Disney Cinemagic was initially a channel exclusive to ZON, but it was eventually added to other operators.
-It was also around this time that Disney Channel begun to break away from its premium status and became for the most part a basic cable channel, with most of its premium characteristics, like the Portuguese television premieres of Disney films, moving to Disney Cinemagic.
+It was also around this time that Disney Channel begun to transition from its premium status to basic cable channel, with most of its premium characteristics, like the Portuguese television premieres of Disney films, moving to Disney Cinemagic.

-However, Disney Cinemagic failed to attract enough of an audience, which lead to the channel being discontinued at the end of October 2012, and instead being replaced with a Portuguese version of Disney Junior as a channel, which until this point was only a morning block on Disney Channel ever since it replaced Playhouse Disney on 1 June 2011.
-Like its predecessors, Disney Junior was originally exclusive to ZON, but within less than a year became available on the other Portuguese TV operators, and after completing this on 1 June 2013, the Disney Junior block on Disney Channel was discontinued entirely, due to the existence of Disney Junior as a channel, which like Disney Channel, was mostly a basic cable channel.
+However, Disney Cinemagic failed to attract enough of an audience, which lead to the channel being discontinued at the end of October 2012, and instead being replaced with a Portuguese version of Disney Junior as a channel, which until this point was only a morning block on Disney Channel after it replaced Playhouse Disney on 1 June 2011.
+Like its predecessors, Disney Junior was originally exclusive to ZON, but within less than a year became available on the other Portuguese television operators, and after completing this on 1 June 2013, the Disney Junior block on Disney Channel was discontinued entirely, due to the existence of Disney Junior as a channel, which like Disney Channel, was mostly a basic cable channel.